kendrickxy/weather-app-device/README.md

     * It attempts to connect to the configured WiFi network.
     * If successful, it synchronizes time with an NTP server.
     * It initializes and reads data from the SHTC3 sensor (temperature, humidity).
-    * It initializes and reads data from the BQ27441 fuel gauge (SoC, voltage, current).
+    * It initializes and reads data from the BQ27441 fuel gauge (SoC).
     * It sends the collected data to your Firebase database.
     * It then goes back into deep sleep for the duration defined by `SLEEP_DURATION`.